 Ever since I have been diagnosed with a fatty liver, most of the food that I eat is food that I personally cook (or my wife does it, actually).

-This way, you have control on a few key factors for a healthy fatty liver diet: oil intake, sugar intake and ingredients used.
+This way, you have control over a few key factors for a healthy fatty liver diet: oil intake, sugar intake, and ingredients used.
 This is the control you need for being able to reverse your fatty liver.

 This is not fancy, this is not fun and the food will not taste as good as the sweet, salty and fat food you’re used to eating, but it will be healthy and it will help you reverse your condition.